stylekit/stylekit.github.io/_posts/2017-01-14-framework.md

 ### NOTES:

 - Apple claims that its best to use less than 6 .frameworks in your app.
 Or else compile time may suffer
+- Dynamic frameworks supported after ios 8 on iOS.
+Dynamic frameworks are linked form your app, static frameworks are included in the app.